 In Houston, Harvey’s anniversary is being remembered.
-In case you missed them, you may read our postings written last year:
+In case you missed them, you may read our related postings written in 2017:

 - The Blue Marble & Hurricane Harvey

 - Jesus, Hurricanes, God’s Power & Peace

 - Being a “Deacon” to People Who Have None

 Hurricane Harvey engulfed the Houston metro area and was the costliest tropical cyclone on record.
 Many have not yet fully recovered from this monster storm.
 A non-Christian mindset says, “We are merely the stars’ tennis balls, struck and bandied whatever way pleases them.”1 Bible-believing Christians reject that idea and trust that we are safe in Jesus’ caring hands, no matter what happens to us, whether we understand it our not.
 We believe Jesus’ Scriptures like this: